tarowatanabe/cicada/README.rst

 In depth
 ````````

+The above example can be found at `samples/scfg/sample.sh`.
+If you
+want to try tree-to-string or string-to-tree models, see
+`samples/t2s/sample.sh` and `samples/s2t/sample.sh`.
-In order to train a model, see `doc/training.rst` which describes how
+In order to train a model, see `doc/training.rst` and
-to create your own {tree,string}-to-{tree,string} models, tune
+`doc/training-stsg.rst` which describe how to create your own
-parameters, and run decoder.
+{tree,string}-to-{tree,string} models, tune parameters, and run
+decoder.

 Descriptions
 ------------